 \subsection{Image Annotation}

-{\bf Annotation Guidelines.} The problems of multiplicity and ambiguity are the two main challenges lied in the annotation of car damage images.
+{\bf Annotation Guidelines.} The problems of multiplicity and ambiguity are the two main challenges in annotating car damage images.
 So we formulated the annotation guidelines according to the insurance claim standards provided by Ping An Insurance Company.
 We list the three most important rules in the annotation process of CarDD:

-\begin{itemize} \item \textbf{Priority between damage classes:} Mixed damages are very common forms on damaged cars, especially among dent, scratch, and crack, and the rule to handle these images is to annotate by specified priority.
-For instance, in Fig.~\ref{fig:Guidelines}(a), a dent, a scratch and a crack are intertwined, and we annotate this image by the priority of \textit{crack\textgreater dent\textgreater scratch}.
-This logic is borrowed from the existing car damage repair standards: the crack usually requires the operation of welding, and the cracked surface with missing part needs to be replaced, which makes crack the severest damage of these three types.
-The scratch requires paint repair, while the dent usually requires operations of both metal restoration and paint repair, which gives a higher priority to dent than scratch. \item \textbf{Damage boundary split:} According to the car insurance claim rules formulated by Ping An Insurance Company, every damaged component is charged separately.
-For instance, if the car front door and back door are both scratched (as shown in Fig.~\ref{fig:Guidelines}(b)), the repair department will charge for the two doors respectively.
-Therefore in our annotation, damages across different car components are annotated as several instances along the component edges, as shown in Fig.~\ref{fig:Guidelines}(b). \item \textbf{Damage boundary merging:} In the car insurance claim, the same class of damages on the same component is charged at the same price regardless of the amount of the damages.
+\begin{itemize} \item \textbf{Priority between damage classes:} Mixed damages are very common forms on damaged cars, especially among dent, scratch, and crack.
+The rule to handle these images is to annotate by specified priority.
+For instance, in Figure~\ref{fig:Guidelines}(a), a dent, a scratch, and a crack are intertwined, and we annotate this image by the priority of \textit{crack\textgreater dent\textgreater scratch}.
+This logic is borrowed from the existing car damage repair standards, \textit{i.e.,} the crack usually requires the operation of welding, and the cracked surface with the missing part needs to be replaced, which makes the crack the severest damage of these three types.
+The scratch requires paint repair, while the dent usually requires both metal restoration and paint repair operations, which gives a higher priority to the dent than the scratch. \item \textbf{Damage boundary split:} According to the car insurance claim rules formulated by Ping An Insurance Company, every damaged component is charged separately.
+For instance, if the front door and back door are both scratched (as shown in Figure~\ref{fig:Guidelines}(b) ), the repair department will charge for the two doors respectively.
+Therefore in our annotation, damages across different car components are annotated as several instances along the component edges, as shown in Figure~\ref{fig:Guidelines}(b). \item \textbf{Damage boundary merging:} In the car insurance claim, the same class of damages on the same component is charged at the same price regardless of the amount of the damages.
 Therefore, the same class of adjacent damages on the same component are annotated as one instance.
-For instance, although the dents on the truck carriage have clear boundaries along the wrinkles on the metal surface, we annotate all the dents on the carriage as one instance (as shown in Fig.~\ref{fig:Guidelines}(c)). \end{itemize}
+For instance, although the dents on the truck carriage have clear boundaries along the wrinkles on the metal surface, we annotate all the dents on the carriage as one instance (as shown in Figure~\ref{fig:Guidelines}(c) ). \end{itemize}

 {\bf Annotation Quality Control.} To obtain high-quality ground truths, we conduct a team containing 20 members, 5 of whom are experts in car damage assessment from the Ping An Insurance Company, and the other 15 annotators are selected from candidates as follows.
 Firstly, all candidates received professional training under Ping An car insurance claim rules and the annotation guidelines as described before.
 Then, the experts from the Ping An Insurance Company annotated 100 car damage images as the quality-testing set.
 Each candidate took the “annotation test” by annotating this set.
 Candidates who got recall scores over $90\%$ were selected to participate in the remaining annotation work.